erwanlc/dumbdatascience/_pages/about.md

 Note:The website is in alpha right now and I will try to improve it as soon as possible.

-This website was powered thanks to jekyll! {% include icon-github.html username="jekyll" %}
+This website was powered thanks to jekyll! [jekyll](/images/git-hub.png)